sonokjw/HiFashion/README.md

 - icons (directory)
 - Body

   Body is a class that basically provides body tracking service for the app.
-It has three functions: `track(self, img)`, `in_sight(self, coor)`, and `draw(self, win)`.
-The `track(self, img)` function allows the app to pass in an image captured by the webcam and retrieve the on-screen coordinates of the shoulder and hip joints’ coordinates if a person is in the image.
-The `in_sight(self, coor)` is a helper method that returns a coordinate only if the coordinate is within the screen boundary.
-The `draw(self, win)` function draws out the skeleton of shoulders with a red line and the hip skeleton with a blue line, if they are visible on the screen.
+  - `track(self, img)`: Allows the app to pass in an image captured by the webcam and retrieve the on-screen coordinates of the shoulder and hip joints’ coordinates if a person is in the image.
+  - `in_sight(self, coor)`: A helper method that returns a coordinate only if the coordinate is within the screen boundary.
+  - `draw(self, win)`: Draws out the skeleton of shoulders with a red line and the hip skeleton with a blue line, if they are visible on the screen.

 - ChangeColor
 - Closet
 - Constant
 - Fav

+  Fav is a class that corresponds to the Favorite (or Saved) Outifts Gallery in the app.
+  - `to_fav(self)`: Called when the user decides to enter the saved outfits gallery.
+It will direct the user to the page where the user has left off last time (or page 1 if it is the first time the user enters here).
+  - `update(self, text)`: Check for keyboard or voice commands and and update the statuses (which page the user is on, whether the user wants to exit the gallery) accordingly.
+  - `compute_format(self)`: Called during initialization of the page to resize the image while preserving proportions for easier displaying and determine how many images per row.
+  - `get_page(self, page)`: Go to the given `page` in the gallery, if within the page boundaries, and update the screen with the page.
+  - `saveOutfit(self, img)`: Save the given `img` as a new saved outfit.
+Resize it and display in the gallery.

 - FitClothes
 - HiFashion
 - Home